2023 Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region

 Alpena Community College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate electrical & power transmission installers programs.
 Alpena Community College is a small public school located in the rural area of Alpena.

-The average tuition and fees for an out-of-state undergraduate student at Alpena Community College are $7,995 a year.
+Alpena Community College undergraduate students pay an average of $7,995 in tuition and fees each year.
 After completing their Undergraduate Certificate, electrical transmission installation graduates from Alpena Community College carry an average student debtload of $7,406.

-Full Electrical & Power Transmission Installers at Alpena Community College Report
+Read full report on Electrical & Power Transmission Installers at Alpena Community College

-City Colleges of Chicago - Kennedy-King College did quite well in this year’s ranking of the best places for electrical & power transmission installers students to get a undergraduate certificate.
-It came in at #8 on the list.
-Located in the large city of Chicago, Kennedy-King College is a public school with a small student population.
+City Colleges of Chicago - Kennedy-King College came in at #8 in this year’s edition of the Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region ranking.
+Located in the city of Chicago, Kennedy-King College is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Kennedy-King College are $14,430 a year.

-Northern Michigan University ranked #9 on this year’s Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region list.
-Located in the town of Marquette, Northern Michigan University is a public school with a medium-sized student population.
+Northern Michigan University came in at #9 in this year’s edition of the Best Value Electrical & Power Installation Undergraduate Certificate Schools in the Great Lakes Region ranking.
+Located in the remote town of Marquette, Northern Michigan University is a public school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Northern Michigan University are $18,570 a year.